I completed 5 hours in classrooms ranging from 3rd grade to 5th grade.

 7) Maniac Magee, Spinelli, Jerry

-8) Stone Fox, Gardiner, John Reynolds
+8) Stone Fox, Gardiner, John

 9) No Talking!
 Clements, Andrew